lexnederbragt/the-carpentries-lessons-learned/pandemic-section.md

 ### More event facilitation is needed

-Online training needs extra facilitation, which is not needed in face-to-face events.
-An event facilitator helps make sure the virtual event is working well, participants are aware of which resources to use and what commands to type.
-Facilitators also manage participants to minimise background noise, help make effective use of non-verbal feedback in video-conferencing platforms, monitor and answer questions in the chat and bring anything from the chat to the attention of trainers/helpers, and manage breakout rooms.
+Online training needs extra facilitation that face-to-face events do not often require.
+An event facilitator helps make sure the virtual event is running smoothly, participants are aware of relevant resources to use and what commands to type.
+Facilitators also manage participants online presence to minimise background noise, help make effective use of non-verbal feedback in video-conferencing platforms, monitor and answer questions in the chat and foreground issues from the chat to the attention of trainers/helpers and manage breakout rooms.

 ### Cognitive load is higher on everyone